 Moving on to sweet treats, pineapple tarts are a popular delicacy during raya.
 The sweet pineapple jam filling layered on top of a soft biscuit layer is a perfect treat when bonding with family.

 Dodol is a favourite among adults and children for is unique rich and sweet flavour.
 Often made using coconut milk, flour and gula melaka (brown sugar) that is cooked under low flame and stirred until it thickens and becomes sticky.
 A lovely finisher after a savoury meal.

 Kuih Lapis or layered cake is made by layering different cake mixtures to achieved a stripped finish.
 It is a very versatile (not to mention delicious) treat that can be made using various flavours and dye for a tantalizing and eye catching treat.

 You would be hard pressed to not see a jar of kuih bangkit in someone’s home during Hari Raya.
 The cookies crumble in your mouth and its so difficult to stop at just one or two pieces.
 Hide them from children (and some adults) if you want them to last more than a day.

 9. Teh Tarik / Teh O

 To complement these delicious Raya delicacies, nothing beats a cup of tea.
 Either hot or cold, with milk or without, pairing these foods with a cup of tea is perfect to get a wholesome raya experience.
-The taste and aroma of a well made up of tea adds another layer of flavour to any meal.
+The taste and aroma of a well made cup of tea adds another layer of flavour to any meal.
 Teh Tarik (Milk Tea) is often served after a hearty meal to sweethen your palate and black tea (The O) is perfect to have during meals.
-Basically, you cant go wrong!
+Basically, you can’t go wrong!

 If you are in the mood for some tea, check out some of our selection below: